Buried Clay Irrigation Pots

 Benefits of Buried Clay Pot Irrigation

-Conserve Water: Reduce evaporation and overwatering, using up to 90% less water compared to traditional watering methods.
+Conserve Water: Reduce evaporation and overwatering, using up to 90% less water than traditional top-watering!

 1. Save Time: Fill pots less often, with intervals of up to three weeks between fillings, even during dry seasons.